TritonDataCenter/rfd/rfd/0103/README.md

 changes (from now on I'm just going to say 'update manta' and assume you know what to do).

 Note that LevelDB will not intuit the addition of a new moray and therefore will not update the list of pnodes for the ring accordingly.
 We will deal with this in the next step.

-NOTE -- This was a thought I had a while ago and might not make sense now:
-As a side-note, I see no reason why this step could not be combined with the bit in the middle of step 3 where you have to update manta to increment the number of postgres shards.
-Since we are down for writes from the time we start putting vnodes into read-only mode, until we are completely finished with the next step (which is a long one), it makes more sense to me to do this earlier, since it has no negative side effects I can think of.
-However, for the sake of the clarity of this guide, I am putting it here, where it might appear more conceptually relevant in this linear format.

 #### 8. Reshard the vnodes.
 (Add new pnode(s) to the ring.)

 The next step is to use node-fash's remap-vnodes instruction to create a new hash ring that reflects the desired state of the topology.
-Before doing this, it is probably a good idea to copy the current topology to a new folder, just in case you need the original.
+Before doing this, it is probably a good idea to copy the current topology to a new folder in case you need the original.
 Note that you may want to test that you can remap vnodes both to existing pnodes with room on them, or to a new pnode.
 In this example, and when doubling the space available to a given vnode topology, we will create and use a new pnode.
 This is the heart of the process, and is actually more like 5 mini-steps than one.
 This is what we'll be doing:

 1. First, we will download a pristine copy of hash ring from imgapi, because we've made changes to the one we've been using that may not be perfectly reversible via the node-fash command line tools.
-There is no standardized hash ring, as it is generated from each run of the `manta-create-topology` script.
-Since we have not tarred up our read- only changes, the current hash ring image uuid is clean.

-    To find the image uuid, run this in your manta zone:
+We will pull our ring image from SAPI by running this command in our manta deployment zone:

         $ curl -s "$(cat /opt/smartdc/manta-deployment/etc/config.json | json sapi.url)/applications?name=manta&include_master=true" | json -Ha metadata.HASH_RING_IMAGE

-    Then use the upload image tool to get this image into electric-
+    Next, use the upload image tool to get put this image into electric-moray in a directory at `/var/tmp` -- we do not want this hash ring to be in use yet, the old one, with read-only vnodes marked, should still be the one electric-moray uses for the time being:
-    moray:

-        $ TODO
+        $ WIP: MANTA-3388

 2. We will next run the node-fash remap-vnodes command to move the vnodes we want to the new pnode.
-This command will create a new pnode with the key passed from the -p flag, if it does not exist already.
+This command will create a new LevelDB pnode with the key passed from the -p flag if it does not exist already.

         $ /opt/smartdc/electric-moray/node_modules/fash/bin/fash.js remap-vnodes -v '0, 106, 943, 689' -l /var/tmp/hash_ring -b leveldb -p 'new.pnode'